Restoring VM Virtual Disks

 - At the Disk Mapping step of the wizard, do the following:

 - Click Browse and select the VM to which the restored hard disk must be attached.

 - Select the virtual hard disk that you want to restore.

 - To change the disk format, select the required option from the Restored disk type list: same as the original disk, thin or thick (lazy or eager zeroed).

 - Select the VM disk in the list and click Change.
 From the Virtual device node list, select a node that is not occupied yet.
 Click OK.

-- At the Reason step of the wizard, specify the reason for future reference.
+- At the Reason step of the wizard, specify the reason for restoring.

-- At the last step of the wizard, select the Power on VM after restoring check box.
-Then click Finish.
+- At the last step of the wizard, select the Power on VM after restoring check box and click Finish.

 For more information on restoring virtual disks, see Virtual Disks Restore in the Veeam Backup & Replication User Guide.